alexandre-abrioux/reddit-slate-nights/README.md

 WebExtension enhancing the appearance of [reddit.com](https://www.reddit.com/).

-All credits goes to */u/the_tenderhooks* for the design.
+All credit goes to */u/the_tenderhooks* for the design.

 ## Installation